Events to help celebrate Women's History Month

-March is Women's History Month.
-Here's a look at Women's History Month events in the area:
+March is Women’s History Month.
+Here’s a look at events in the area:

-Greensboro Library - Women’s Her-story Trivia: 6 p.m.
-March 8.
-A virtual trivia game centered on Women’s History Month. https://library.greensboro-nc.gov.

-Writing the Body - International Women's Day Workshop: 4-6:30 p.m.
-March 8, online.
-Free.
-Benjamin Bards workshop with poets Debra Kaufman and Melissa Hassard.
-Register. https://library.greensboro-nc.gov.

 O Blissful Loss of Self — Explorations of Ecstasy in the Music and Poetry of Women: Carole Ott Coelho, Tadeu Coelho and Dylan Reddish: 3:30 p.m.
 March 21, UNCG’s Tew Recital Hall. www.animavoxduo.com.